 Track Emerging Donors

 China and other emerging donors are fundamentally changing the development finance landscape; however, many of these actors do not participate in existing global reporting systems, such as the OECD’s Creditor Reporting System and the International Aid Transparency Initiative.
 AidData employs a range of different methodologies and technologies to fill these critical information gaps and help those who seek to understand the nature, distribution, and effects of development finance from these influential actors.
-Read about this work below or visit china.aiddata.org to explore our data.
+Read about this work below or explore our data at china.aiddata.org and http://aiddata.org/donor-datasets and aiddata.org/dashboard.

-Launched in April 2013, AidData’s Chinese development finance dataset tracks activities related to 1,673 projects in 50 countries totaling $73 billion in aid between 2000 and 2011.
-This comprehensive source of project-level information on official development finance from China to Africa is available through AidData’s online platform, enabling users to produce visualizations, contribute project information and give feedback to improve accuracy.
-For more information on AidData's innovative China data collection and analysis, view this presentation.
+Launched in April 2013, AidData’s Chinese development finance dataset now tracks 2,312 projects in 50 countries totaling $94.31 billion between 2000 and 2013.
+This comprehensive source of project-level information on official finance from China to Africa is available through a special online platform that AidData has developed to help users to not only visualize and explore its data, but also as scrutinize its project information and provide feedback to eliminate data gaps and improve data accuracy.
+For more information on AidData's innovative China data collection and analysis, view this page or the TUFF methodology.

 1. Global Standards Reporting: For non-DAC development agencies that already store and organize project- or activity-level information in an internal database, we work with these institutions to standardize their data and align with global reporting standards.
 AidData has a ten year track record of “cross-walking” the databases and information repositories of individual development agencies to global reporting standards and databases.